Zach Freed was a researcher with ILSR who led the Institute’s advocacy and outreach efforts.

 PBMs comprise one of the most poorly regulated sectors in the health care industry.
 This allows them, along with their sheer size and central position in the industry, to steer customers toward their own pharmacy services, a clear conflict of interest.
 They use several tactics to undermine competition, lock in their structural advantage over independent pharmacies, and monopolize the pharmacy market.
 Examples of these tactics include:

-• Some PBMs impose mandatory mail-order clauses on health plans and their customers, steering patients to the PBM’s own mail-order services rather than from a local pharmacy.
+- Some PBMs impose mandatory mail-order clauses on health plans and their customers, steering patients to the PBM’s own mail-order services rather than to a local pharmacy.

 Federal Policies: The Fox is Guarding the Henhouse